 - 10.5.1.
 All changes in lists of roping order to split horses, etc. must be made before any stock for that event is loaded in the chutes.
 After stock is loaded, ropers must rope in the order listed.
 First three contestants cannot be changed. - 10.5.2.
 If a contestant questions a judge's call, she may immediately point out the problem to the judge.
 During a paid performance, the judge may defer decision until the end of the event or performance to allow further discussion and research and to prevent delay of performance.
 Judge may request secretaries retain any relevant information for later decision.
 Contestant may not cause excessive delay of rodeo or event.
-Any contestant violating this regulation will be reported to the Association office by the judges, arena director or stock contractor of the rodeo where the violation occurs.
-Violators will be fined. - 10.5.3.
+Any contestant violating this regulation will be reported to the Association office by the judges, arena director or stock contractor of the rodeo where the violating occurs.
+Violators will be fined

+- 10.5.3.
 During any performance if an animal in timed events escapes the chutes or pens before it is called for by contestant, or if automatic barrier fails to work and stock is brought back, that animal will be returned by the arena director and the labor crew during, or at the end of that performance in the same manner he was originally worked or brought to the pens for contesting.
 At least three (3) head of animals will be brought back together.
 No animal may be penned by himself.
 Decision will be made by arena director about when stock is re-penned. - 10.5.4.
 Any judges failing to comply with these instructions will be declared ineligible. - 10.5.5.
 All contestants are required to make an honest effort.
-Failure to do so will result in a ten dollar (\$10) fine.
+Failure to do so will result in a ten dollar (\$10) fine. - 10.5.6.

-- 10.5.6.
 Flag judge shall be positioned for calf roping at the end of the arena allowing judge to come towards the roper.
 In team roping, field flagger shall be positioned against the wall on the left handed side of the timed event box. - 10.5.7.
 Fouls or interference: if a contestant in the roping events is fouled, she must declare by pulling up or attempting to pull up and not try to go on with the contest.
-If she does not declare, she accepts the situation the way it is.
+If she does not declare, she accepts the situation the way it is. - 10.5.8.
+Any individuals pushing cattle in the timed events cannot leave the mouth of the chute until the animal has crossed the score line.
+Penalty for failure to abide by this rule is a \$25 fine charged to the contestant.